A Theory of Statistical Inference for Ensuring the Robustness of Scientific Results: Introduction

-Throughout this work, we offer examples and illustrations of hacking intervals, in the context of $k$-nearest neighbors (kNN), matching, variable selection, support vector machines, and, in more detail, linear regression.
-We present an analysis of recidivism prediction, where we find evidence that the COMPAS score, which is a commonly used risk scoring system used in bail and parole decisions, may sometimes be calculated incorrectly.
-This can lead in practice to dangerous criminals being released, as well as low risk individuals being unfairly sentenced or denied bail or parole.
-We find cases where the COMPAS score is not within the hacking interval, meaning that no reasonable model or research choice (by our definition of reasonable, and according to our dataset) would agree with the risk assessment provided by COMPAS.
+Throughout this work, we offer examples and illustrations of hacking intervals, in the context of $k$-nearest neighbors ($k$-NN), matching, variable selection, support vector machines, and, in more detail, linear regression.
+In Section \ref{sec:app} we present an analysis of recidivism prediction, where we find evidence that the COMPAS score, which is a commonly used risk-scoring system used in bail and parole decisions, is often miscalculated.
+This can lead in practice to high-risk criminals being released, as well as low-risk individuals being unfairly sentenced or denied bail or parole.
+Our evidence for this conclusion is a set of individuals for which \textit{all} reasonable models (by our definition of reasonable, and according to our dataset) from a particular model class disagree with their COMPAS score.
+This is followed by related work and further discussion in Section \ref{sec:related_work}.
+All proofs are available in \textbf{Appendix D}.